 Sneezing, red eyes and a running nose.
-These are all signs and symptoms of the dreaded and debilitating condition, hay fever.
+These are all signs and symptoms of that dreaded condition, hay fever.

 Although there's currently no cure for hay fever, most people are able to relieve symptoms with self-help treatments and a range of medicines.

-With April 24 to April 30 marking Allergy Awareness Week 2017 we're determined to help keep your hay fever at bay so we've rounded up a range of tricks and tips.
+To help you keep your hay fever at bay, we've rounded up a range of tricks and tips....

 Medicines which might help combat hay fever

 According to the NHS, antihistamines would be one of the ways in which you could treat some of the symptoms of hay fever.